Netflix/lemur-docker/README.md

 > docker-compose up

-Your changes should not be reflected in Lemur.
+Your changes should now be reflected in Lemur.

 **Default credentials on the postgres database**
 The username for the postgres database is `lemur`.
 The password for this database is actually set in the api-start.sh file found within the lemur-web container.
 This password is set to `lemur`.